seanblanchfield/blog/current/_posts/2026-05-26-do-agents-dream-of-electric-coworkers.md

 This gets you the focus benefit without the coordination overhead, and it avoids the worst failure mode of multi-agent systems: information loss at handoff boundaries.

 Humans think of "briefing the colleague" as a roughly lossless operation.
 It isn't, it's just our only option because we can't read each other's minds.
 Every handoff is a compression.
 Before long, whether human-to-human or agent-to-agent, it's a game of telephone with context loss compounding at every turn.
-But agent have a superpower that human's done.
+But agents have a superpower that humans don't.
 They *can* read each another's minds.
 You can literally share memory from one to another, even if that just means mapping a folder of markdown files into multiple openclaw containers.
 This isn't telepathy, it's a hive mind.

 ## In short